 An omnichannel (also called “unified commerce”) payment solution incorporates multiple – though not necessarily all – payment channels.
 An omnichannel strategy includes card-present transactions (in-store payments involving a cashier, for example, as well as unattended or self-service payment solutions).
 It also includes card-not-present (CNP) transactions, where the customer’s physical payment card isn’t required to complete the purchase.
 For example:

 The goals of omnichannel payments?
-To make payments across all channels more consistent, more seamless, and more simple.
+To make payments across all channels more consistent, smoother, and simpler.
 With an omnichannel strategy, the payment process should feel cohesive – regardless of the channel the customer chooses to transact through.
-The payment should also be friction-free: supporting your customers’ preferred payment methods while removing any barriers between them and their current – or further – purchases.
+The payment should also be frictionless: supporting your customers’ preferred payment methods while removing any barriers between them and their current – or future – purchases.

 In other words, it’s about the experience.
-As Rory O’Neill, Checkout.com’s CMO, says: “The debate is not about omnichannel or unified commerce, it’s not about in-person or digital.
+As Rory O’Neill, Checkout.com’s Chief Marketing Officer (CMO), says: “The debate is not about omnichannel or unified commerce, it’s not about in-person or digital.
 Great brands care about how they perform and consumers care about their experience.”

 So, what does an omnichannel payment experience look like in practice?
 It could be: